Many faculty find it helpful to make students aware of both the academic ethics policy and the grade appeal policy.

 Testing accommodations for students with disabilities are available for students who have received the appropriate documentation from Disability Services.
 Tests may be administered in the Learning Center.

 Supplemental Instruction is available in select courses.
 If you have an SI leader for your course, that person will provide students with information the first week of school regarding weekly study sessions.

 For more information about all of our programming, visit bsu.edu/learningcenter or call 765-285-1006.
 Follow us on Instagram: BallStateLC.

 The Writing Center

-All writers improve with practice and feedback, so as a student in this course, you are encouraged to use the Writing Center (in Robert Bell 295, Bracken Library, or online) to get additional feedback on your writing.
-To schedule a free appointment to discuss your writing, go to www.bsu.edu/writingcenter.
-Online and in-person appointments are available seven days a week; however, plan ahead because appointments book quickly!
+All writers improve with practice and feedback, so as a student in this course, you are encouraged to use the Writing Center (in Robert Bell 295 during weekdays, Bracken Library First Floor West in the evenings, or online during any of our regularly scheduled hours) to get additional feedback on your writing.
+The Writing Center offers free planning, feedback, and accountability sessions (in person and online) to all students composing essays, reports, reflections, research projects, web content, lesson plans, slideshows, poster presentations, resumes, and other digital or print texts.
+To schedule a free appointment to discuss your writing, go to http://www.bsu.edu/writingcenter.
+Online and in-person appointments are available; however, plan ahead because appointments book quickly!

 The Basic Needs Hub